khaledsAlshibani/html-comments-performance-test/README.md

 <h1>HTML Comments Performance Test</h1>

-> This project analyzes the performance impact of HTML comments by comparing identical pages with different comment densities.
-It provides detailed metrics on load times, rendering performance, and memory usage to help developers make informed decisions about HTML comments in production.
+> This project was born out of curiosity about the performance impact of HTML comments.
+While I initially hypothesized that only extremely large comments would affect performance, I wanted to validate this assumption through systematic testing.
+Despite searching for reliable information on this topic, I found no clear, evidence-based answers. **Interestingly, browser Lighthouse DevTools consistently reports a 100% performance score for all test files in this repository, regardless of comment size or presence.** You can examine these test files [here](./src/test-files/).
+This project tries to better understanding of how HTML comments might influence page performance under various conditions.

 ---